carlosabalde/libvmod-redis/README.rst

     location: Redis connection string.
 Both host + port and UNIX sockets are supported.
 If this is a Redis Cluster server only host + port format is allowed.

     timeout: connection timeout (milliseconds) to the Redis server.
+If Redis Cluster support has been enabled all servers in the cluster will use this timeout.

     ttl: TTL (seconds) of Redis connections (0 means no TTL).
 Once the TTL of a connection is consumed, the module transparently reestablishes it.
 See "Client timeouts" in http://redis.io/topics/clients for extra information.
+If Redis Cluster support has been enabled all servers in the cluster will use this TTL.

     shared_contexts: if enabled, Redis connections are not local to Varnish worker threads, but shared by all threads using one or more pools.

     max_contexts: when ``shared_contexts`` is disabled, this option sets the maximum number of Redis connections per Varnish worker thread.
 Each thread keeps up to one connection per tag.
 If more than one tag is available, incrementing this limit allows recycling of Redis connections.
 When ``shared_contexts`` is enabled, this option sets the maximum number of Redis connections per tag.
 Note that when Redis Cluster support is enabled, each server is the cluster is internally labeled with a different tag.
 Return value
     VOID
 Description